OpenDDS/OpenDDS/docs/internal/unit_tests.rst

   }

 All tests in a unit test source file must have the same TestModule which is name of the unit under test with underscores, e.g., ``dds_DCPS_security_AccessControlBuiltInImpl``.
-This naming covention is required for inentional unit test coverage.
+This naming convention is required for intentional unit test coverage.
 The TestSubmodule can be any identifier, however, it should typical describe the class, function, or scenario being tested.

 Each tests contains evaluators.